ruotianluo/Transformer_Captioning/README.md

 # Transformer for captioning

+# Note: This repository is deprecated, and the code has been merged to [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch).
+The same training script should work for self-critical too.

 This is an experiment to use transformer model to do captioning.
 Most of the code is copy from [Harvard detailed tutorial for transformer(http://nlp.seas.harvard.edu/2018/04/03/attention.html).

 Also, notice, this repository is a fork of my [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch) repository.
 Most of the code are shared.